c4spar/deno-dzx/README.md

 ### Execute scripts via cli

+You can run a script with the cli by simply calling dzx followed by the filename `dzx script.ts`.

 When a dzx script is executed via CLI, you don't need to import anything.
-All exports are automatically global available.
+All exports are automatically globally available.
 This applies also to commands like `dzx eval "console.log($)"`.

-To start writing a dzx script, add next shebang at the beginning of your script:
+To create an executable script, add next shebang at the beginning of your
+script:

 ```
 #!/usr/bin/env dzx